 2. University Fees are assessed to all students registered on-campus.
 These fees are comprised of the Student Association and MD Activity Fees.
 The Student Association Fee is $3.00/credit to a maximum of $45.00/semester for all medical students.
 The Activity Fee is $390/yr. (for 1st year students), $310/yr. (for 2nd year students), $170/yr. (for 3rd year students), and $170/yr. (for 4th year students).Additionally, 1st year students are charged a $50 orientation fee and a $100 Step 1 study fee.
 2nd Year students are also charged a $200 Step 1 study fee.

-7. This allowance will not be included in the students financial aid offer.
+8. Loan fees will not be included in the students financial aid offer.
 Students must request a loan increase for actual loan origination fees based on their personal federal student loan borrowing.
-The fee is 1.057% on a Federal Direct Unsubsidized Loan and 4.228% on a Federal Direct Graduate PLUS Loan.
+The fee is currently 1.057% on a Federal Direct Unsubsidized Loan and 4.228% on a Federal Direct Graduate PLUS Loan.

 Increases to the Standard Cost of Attendance (COA) Budgets